EduardoHoths/expense-tracker-api/use-cases.md

 **Description**: A user can register in the application by providing email, password and name.

 - [x] Email must be unique
-- [x] If is the first user, the user will be admin

 ## Use Case 2: User Authentication (Login)